Geisha: Geisha in Japanese society

 Geisha are regarded in wider Japanese society as some of the most successful businesswomen in Japan, with almost the entirety of the karyūkai being owned and run by women.
 New geisha are trained for the most part by their symbolic mothers and older sisters, and engagements are arranged through the mother of the house.

 Infrequently, men take contingent positions within the karyūkai such as hair stylists, dressers (known as otokoshi, as dressing a maiko requires considerable strength) and accountants.
 The heads (iemoto) of some dance and music schools that geisha train under may also be male, with some barrier to entry for women to achieve the legacy of being the head of an artistic school.

 Historically, the majority of women within Japan were wives whose familial duties kept them from working outside their homes.
 A geisha, however, could achieve independence by working to pay off her debts, making the profession one method for women to support themselves without becoming a wife.
 Moreover, a geisha chosen as the heir (atotori) of a geisha house would have stable employment for much of her life, running the okiya throughout her career until the next generation.

 Over time, some Japanese feminists have seen geisha as exploited women, but some modern geisha see themselves as liberated feminists: "We find our own way, without doing family responsibilities.
 Isn't that what feminists are?"

 Geisha and male guests

 Historically, geisha held an appeal for mainly male guests as a woman outside of the role of "wife".
 Wives were modest, responsible, and at times sombre, whereas geisha could be playful and carefree.
 Geisha would, on occasion, marry their clients, but this required retirement.

 Though relatively uncommon in previous decades, geisha parties are no longer understood to be affairs for male guests exclusively, with women commonly attending parties alongside other male guests.
-Though geisha will still gracefully flirt and entertain male guests, this is understood to be a part of a geisha's hostessing and entertainment skills, and is not taken as a serious sign of personal interest.
+Though geisha will still gracefully flirt with and entertain male guests, this is understood to be a part of a geisha's hostessing and entertainment skills, and is not taken as a serious sign of personal interest.